-- 4.2.1.
+4.2.1.
 Managers identified in the Scheme of Delegation and appointed by the HR Case Manager conduct the first formal stage of the Disciplinary Procedure, which may result in a first written warning or an alternative sanction in place of, or supplementary to, a first written warning.
-Please refer to Disciplinary Outcomes. - 4.2.2.
-A Disciplinary Hearing is held at which the Presiding Officer will make a decision based on the balance of probabilities.
-All decisions will fall within the band of reasonable responses which a reasonable employer might take. - 4.2.3.
+Please refer to Disciplinary Outcomes.

+- 4.2.2.
+A Disciplinary Hearing (Stage 1) is held at which the appointed manager, known as the Presiding Officer, will make a decision based on the balance of probabilities.
+All decisions will fall within the band of reasonable responses which a reasonable employer might make. - 4.2.3.
 The Presiding Officer is supported by an HR representative at this hearing. - 4.2.4.
-You have the right to be accompanied and present your case in response to the issues. - 4.2.5.
-You have the right to appeal against the sanction and are given details of the Appeals Procedure.
+You have a statutory right to be accompanied by a DWFRS colleague or recognised Trade Union Official and present your case in response to the issues.
+It is an individual's responsibility to identify and engage with who accompanies them to the hearing.
+Individuals are encouraged to arrange accompaniment at the hearing to ensure they have appropriate support. - 4.2.5.
+You have a statutory right to appeal against the sanction and will be given details of the Appeals Procedure.

-4.1.
+4.3.
 Second Formal Stage

-- 4.2.6.
-Managers identified in the Scheme of Delegation and appointed by an HR Case Manager conduct the Second Formal Stage of the Disciplinary Procedure.
-Please refer to Disciplinary Outcomes. - 4.2.7.
-Where the offence is sufficiently serious, action may be initiated at this stage in the first instance. - 4.2.8.
-A Disciplinary Hearing is held at which the relevant Manager makes a decision based on the balance of probabilities.
-All decisions fall within the band of reasonable responses which a reasonable employer might take. - 4.2.9.
-The Presiding Officer is supported by an HR representative at this hearing.

-- 4.2.10.
-You have the right to be accompanied and present your case in response to the issues. - 4.2.11.
-Where there is a failure to improve performance or change behaviour in the timescale set at the first formal stage, you may be issued with a further sanction up to a final written warning, but only after an investigation and Disciplinary Hearing. - 4.2.12.
-You have the right to appeal against the sanction and are given details of the Appeals Procedure.
+- 4.3.1.
+Managers identified in the Scheme of Delegation and appointed by an HR Case Manager conduct the Second Formal Stage of the Disciplinary Procedure, which may result in a final written warning or an alternative sanction in place of, or supplementary to, a final written warning Please refer to Disciplinary Outcomes. - 4.3.2.
+Where the offence is sufficiently serious, action may be initiated at this stage in the first instance. - 4.3.3.
+A Disciplinary Hearing (Stage 2) is held at which the relevant Manager makes a decision based on the balance of probabilities.
+All decisions fall within the band of reasonable responses which a reasonable employer might take. - 4.3.4.
+The Presiding Officer is supported by an HR representative at this hearing. - 4.3.5.
+You have a statutory right to be accompanied by a DWFRS colleague or recognised Trade Union Official and present your case in response to the issues.
+It is an individual's responsibility to identify and engage with who accompanies them to the hearing.
+Individuals are encouraged to arrange accompaniment at the hearing to ensure they have appropriate support. - 4.3.6.
+Where there is a failure to improve performance or change behaviour in the timescale set at the first formal stage, you may be required to attend a further hearing at Stage 2 and may be issued with a further sanction up to a final written warning. - 4.3.7.
+You have the statutory right to appeal against the sanction and are given details of the Appeals Procedure.

-4.2.
+4.4.
 Third Formal Stage